- Asia University

 Second Asian Center

-The 2nd Asian Student Association Building, has club rooms for various groups belonging to the Bunren (Academic and Cultural Clubs), such as Gamelan Club and Chinese Language Society as well as meeting rooms for Student’s Association.
+The Second Asia Hall, located next to Student Association Building, houses club rooms for various groups affiliated with the Bunren (Academic and Cultural Clubs), such as Gamelan Club and Photography Club, as well as meeting rooms for Student’s Association organizations.

 Counseling Center